Rare 8th-Century Sculptures Discovered in Tamil Nadu Temple

 Practice Questions

 Q1.
-The recently discovered 8th-century sculptures in Tamil Nadu belong to which dynasty's style?
+The recently discovered 8th-century sculptures in Tamil Nadu belong to which ancient dynasty?

 - Chola